The Stripped Mixes

-The Stripped Mixes (released on CD for a limited time as The Motown 50 Mixes), is a collection of American singer and former Jackson 5 member Michael Jackson's classic songs.
+The Stripped Mixes (released on CD for a limited time as The Motown 50 Mixes) is a collection of American singer and former Jackson 5 member Michael Jackson's classic songs.
 The songs featured on the album are mainly from Jackson's career as a member of the Jackson 5 from the late 1960s to the 1970s.
-Songs credited to Jackson as a solo artist are from his albums during his Motown-era.
+Songs credited to Jackson as a solo artist are from his albums during his Motown era.
 Other songs included on the album are "stripped" mixes of Jackson material, meaning the songs are of a quieter tone and most of the drums have been removed.

-Following a surge in Jackson's popularity after his death in June 2009, it was confirmed on July 7, that The Stripped Mixes would be released.
+Following a surge in Jackson's popularity after his death in June 2009, it was confirmed on July 7 that The Stripped Mixes would be released.
 The album was made available as a digital download on July 7, 2009, and as a CD on July 28.
 A remixed song, entitled "I'll Be There (Minus Mix)", was released on iTunes to promote the album on June 9, 2009, prior to Jackson's death.
-The Stripped Mixes was the second Jackson compilation album to be posthumously released, the first being The Collection; which was released over two weeks prior.
+The Stripped Mixes was the second Jackson compilation album to be posthumously released, the first being The Collection, which was released over two weeks prior.
 The Stripped Mixes received mixed reviews from music critics.
-The album was a moderate commercial success worldwide and had a better chart performance internationally than in the United States.
+The album was a moderate commercial success.

 Concept

 Due to the high popularity of a State Farm Insurance commercial featuring an acoustic version of the hit "I'll Be There", Motown released "I'll Be There (Minus Mix)" via iTunes on June 9, 2009, as a prelude to The Stripped Mixes.
 "I'll Be There (Minus Mix)" did not chart on any music charts.
 Shortly after Jackson's death in June 2009, his music experienced a surge in popularity, leading to re-issues of his music.
 Less than an hour after the memorial service for Jackson at the Staples Center on July 7, 2009, Universal Music Group announced The Stripped Mixes, a collection of Jackson's classic songs, would be released.
-The album features "stripped" mixes of Jackson's classic Motown-era songs as well as songs recorded while he was a member of The Jackson 5 from the 1960s to the 1980s.
+The album features "stripped" mixes of Jackson's classic Motown-era songs as well as songs recorded while he was a member of the Jackson 5 from the 1960s to the 1980s.
 The songs that are "stripped" on the album have backing instruments and some studio engineering removed to make the songs have a more acoustic sound.
 The Stripped Mixes was made available as a digital download on July 7, and as a compact disc on July 28, 2009.